One Sentence Bio

 All interview requests conducted virtually–whether for print, radio, or podcast–need to be done on Google Meet to meet my access requirements.
 Radio and podcast interviews must provide transcripts upon airing and video recordings must be captioned.
 I will not consider any interview requests that do not provide these requirements.
 Virtual events must be captioned (preferably with CART or Zoom AI captions) and when necessary, provided ASL interpreters.
 I’m happy to discuss alternative recording formats where possible and work with organizers to better improve access needs for participants and audiences.

-In lieu of honoraria, I request funds otherwise set for speaker fees to be redirected to the following:
+In special circumstances, I am willing to work with organizations to negotiate the fees or re-direct funds otherwise set for speaker fees to the following:

 - For University or Department events: to support graduate workers or redistributed for a mutual aid fund for graduate students.